Menge History, Family Crest & Coats of Arms

 The surname Menge was first found in at the foundations of Venice (Italian: Venezia), with the Minotto family.

-Important Dates for the Menge family
+Early History of the Menge family

 This web page shows only a small excerpt of our Menge research.
 More information is included under the topic Early Menge History in all our PDF Extended History products and printed products wherever possible.